hero

 banner

-Causes of Canine Distemper: Uncovering Triggers
+Canine Distemper's Causes: Uncovering Triggers

 • Airborne exposure: This virus is spread when an infected animal sneezes or coughs, releasing droplets into the air.
 During the acute stage, all bodily fluids are contagious.
 Some dogs will remain infectious for several months, even after clinical recovery.